There are a variety of accepted treatments for primary or secondary ureteropelvic junction (UPJ) obstruction.

 The reason for developing a new method to treat UPJ obstruction was to try to help patients using a minimally invasive, straightforward, and fast procedure with a fast recovering time and without organ or skin scars.

 The procedure can be done in 30 minutes.
+Is much less invasive than a laparoscopic approach or robot surgery.
 This means a considerable reduction in OR time, complications and costs to the public health system.

 To know if you deal with a primary UPJ obstruction or a secondary, a diagnostic dilatation with a common PTA balloon can be done on an out patient base.